 Rtings.com is also a good resource for reviews and recommended settings for a wide variety of consumer displays.

 Apple Mobile Devices

-First, make sure the brightness on the display is set to 100 or max.
+First, make sure the brightness on display is set to 100 or max.

 Next, under Settings > Display & Brightness, make sure True Tone and Night Shift are turned off.
-These settings adjust the color of your display and may alter the look of the HDR asset you are playing back.
+These settings adjust your display color and may alter the look of the HDR asset you are playing back.

 Skip ahead to:

 - Take the HDR Tour

 - Frame.io and HDR Dailies